PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 The best place to start is to get familiar with the common toolset that you will see everyone using in walkthroughs.
 For hacking this is Kali Linux.
 It's not necessary, but knowing Kali will make it so much easier to follow guides which you will be doing for some time.
 This essentially is an Operating System (OS) that gives you all the tools you need.

-To install Kali you will need to get a virualisation software.
+To install Kali you will need to get a virtualisation software.
 I recommend VirtualBox to start with as it is free and works really well.
 (On macs it may be a bit slow but at this point it's not worth paying for licenses just yet).
 So download and install VirtualBox, then install Kali Linux.
 There are several guides online on how to do this.

 Now that kali is installed, you need to learn the basics of using a Linux OS.
 To do this I recommend playing the Bandit wargame here:
 <a href="https://overthewire.org/wargames/bandit/">https://overthewire.org/wargames/bandit/</a>